VINXIS/vinxis.moe/src/content/blog/Sendai MAX.md

 # April 9 2025
 *Written at April 9 12:43 UTC*

 Reallyyy busy day today I didn't get home until 8 pm.
-Trying to remember what happened first off... ah watched more E.Coli culturing, and then talked about PCR results analysis, and then watched some insane process of Northern Blotting.
+Trying to remember what happened first off... ah watched more E.Coli culturing, and then talked about PCR results analysis, and then watched some insane process of the [[Northern Blot]].
 I remember doing Western Blot in a biology class a few years ago, but my memory is barely there for that; watching northern blotting was kind of insane... also saw the production of Agar feed for E.Coli.

 By that time it was around like 5 pm and people were heading out for dinner and invited me.
 One of them paid for my ramen which was REALLY epic of them, because I put a 10k yen bill into my Suica lol so I basically have no cash left.